dylanreed/dylan.blog/_posts/2005-10-03-back-to-billing.markdown

 tags: []
 comments: []
 ---

-<p>work is so crazy.
+work is so crazy.
 I ave so much to do before I leave to go visit harper in Chicago.
-I t will be a fun trip i think.</p>
+I t will be a fun trip i think.

-<p>Currently I am working on billing and that is going well.
-Basically I transfer numbers from one place to another and then to another and then to the final place that I send in.</p>
+Currently I am working on billing and that is going well.
+Basically I transfer numbers from one place to another and then to another and then to the final place that I send in.

-<p>I am also reading Xenocide by orson scott card who is my current author to devoir or however you spell that word.
-I really enjoy his writing and find them quite easy to read and yet still they make me think.</p>
+I am also reading Xenocide by orson scott card who is my current author to devoir or however you spell that word.
+I really enjoy his writing and find them quite easy to read and yet still they make me think.

-<p>The weekend I get back might be crazy with 2 maybe 3 b-day parties and loads and loads of other stuff possibly going on</p>
+The weekend I get back might be crazy with 2 maybe 3 b-day parties and loads and loads of other stuff possibly going on

-<p>ah well back to billing</p>
+ah well back to billing